metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 ---
 Let us walk through on how to transfer tokens in Solana using **Anchor framework**.

+## Outcome

+By the end of this guide, you should be able to understand how tokens could be transferred in **anchor framework**.
+Please refer this [github link](https://github.com/metablockshq/metablocks-program-library/blob/main/nft-vault/programs/nft-vault/src/lib.rs) to dive directly into the code.

+## What is an SPL-token?

+Solana blockchain tokens are called as SPL-tokens.
+SPL-Tokens are created using [token-program](https://spl.solana.com/token).

+To create an SPL-Token, two steps must be followed,
+* Create a mint (If the mint is not existing)
+* Transfer a mint (to an associated token account(ATA))

+Let us create SPL-Token in Anchor framework.

 ## Prerequisites

 This guide requires you to have following installed